GithRomain/dockerFullStack-template/README.md

 - Node.js
 - Express.js

-On every OS and everywhere to run the app just run :
+### Deploiement on Heroku
+- Heroku

+# /Settings :
+Connect your database :
 ---
+    cd Backend/config/db
+On mongo click on connect and copy/paste the url on "const uri = 'yourLink'"

+Connect your heroku repository :
+---
+    cd deploy-init
+On heroku click on new app and go to deploy and in the file replace "heroku git:remote -a 'nomApp'"

+# /Local :

+In the root :
+---
+    cd dockerFullstack-template

+On every OS and everywhere to run the app in local just run (Back is runnning on port 5000 and Front on port 8081) :
+---
     docker-compose up -d
+In your web application go to : http://localhost:8081/ to access to your front app

-And to shut down the app just run :
+And to shut down the app in local just run :
 ---
     docker-compose down

+# /Serveur :

+And to deploy the app for the fist time just run  :
+---
+    bash deploy-init

+And to deploy the app for all the other time time just run  :
+---
+    bash deploy-common